 We are also proficient at creating dead hedges and removing plastic tree guards.
-Our members also have experience of pond clearance, fencing, coppicing and hedge laying.
+Our members also have experience of pond clearance, fencing and coppicing.

 If all this sounds like something you would like to do, please have a good look at the ‘How to join us’ page.